Which issues would you most highlight to someone new to your state?

 What state-specific laws govern the employment relationship?

 There is a broad Anti-discrimination Law (Mass.
 G.L. c.
 151B) which covers all employers with six or more employees.
 There is also a strong Payment of Wages Law, mandating payment of all wages due to an employee (including those accrued through unused vacation time) at the time of termination.
 Treble damages for violation of this law are mandatory.
 Further, there are a number of laws relating to time off and leave of absence.
 For example, there is a mandatory Sick Leave Law, a Domestic Violence Leave Law, and a “Small Necessities” Leave Law (which allows time off for medical appointments, school activities, and to care for parents).
+Finally, employees will soon have a state-administered paid family and medical leave.
+Employers will begin contributing to this program on July 1, 2019 and benefits will begin to be paid on January 1, 2021.

 Who do these cover, including categories of workers?

 The wage laws apply to most private employers.
 The Anti-discrimination Law governs employers with six or more employees.
 The Sick Leave Law applies to all employers, but leave must be paid only for employees working for employers with 11 or more employees.
 The Domestic Violence Leave Law applies to employers with 50 or more employees.
 The Small Necessities Leave Law has the same eligibility requirements as the federal Family and Medical Leave Act.
+The new paid family and medical leave program appears to apply to all employers

 Are there state-specific rules regarding employee/contractor misclassification?

 Yes.
 G.L. c.
 149, Section 148B is among the stronger state laws regarding misclassification.
-Generally all work is presumed to be performed by employees (as opposed to contractors) unless certain specific requirements have been met.
+Generally, all work is presumed to be performed by employees (as opposed to contractors) unless certain specific requirements have been met.
 To be deemed an “independent contractor”, the following criteria must be met:

 - The work must be free from control and direction, both under contract and in fact;